Killiecrankie

 Highland Fling Bungee

-Bungee Jump from a bridge at the only permanent bungee location in the UK
+Bungee Jump from the River Garry Bridge, at the only permanent bungee location in the UK.

-The bungee jump is from the 40 metre (or 132 feet) high River Garry Bridge which is just outside Killiecrankie and 4 miles from the tourist town of Pitlochry.
+The bungee jump is from the 40 metre (or 132 feet) highand is located just outside Killiecrankie and 4 miles from the tourist town of Pitlochry.

 From the bungee platform located under the bridge there are spectacular views to be enjoyed before you leap out into the fresh air falling toward the water below at up to 50 miles an hour.